How To Finance a Car From a Private Seller

 - Registration: Check that the registration of the used car is up to date.

-- CARFAX: Either you or the seller should pay for this critical report, which reviews the auto's history on the road and of accidents and maintenance.
+- CARFAX: Either you or the seller should pay for this critical report, which reviews the auto's history on the road, including service details and accident information.

 Applying for a Private Party Auto Loan